miwawawa/virtual-tryon-back-texture/README.md

 ## License

-This project is released under the MIT License.
+The code in this repository is released under the MIT License.

+Note that datasets and assets used in this project are not included in this repository and are subject to their respective licenses.

 ## Acknowledgements